Never miss a release that matters

 Fixes Worth Knowing

-- Improved stability and accuracy of test parsing and execution.
+- Improved stability with iframe communication and test name display.

 TL;DR